Wondering how to add fingerprint login in Ubuntu and other Linux distributions?

 First and foremost, we check if our computer has a fingerprint reader.
 If we don’t have a built-in fingerprint reader, we may keep a portable one connected to our system.
 However, it is important that the fingerprint scanner be compatible with our system and connected to it.

-Secondly, we make sure we have the correct Linux distribution that supports fingerprint reading.
+Secondly, we ensure the correct Linux distribution that supports fingerprint reading.
 The following tutorial works for Linux distributions using GNOME 3.38 or later.
 To check whether we are using GNOME KDE, Unity, or some other desktop environment, we type in the following command in the terminal:

 $ Echo $XDG_CURRENT_DESKTOP